MrJomadar3rdgeneration/stash/README.md

 Stash is a native macOS clipboard manager that remembers what you copy and makes it easy to find again.
 Save a useful link, recover a paragraph, or keep a reply template close at hand—all from a quiet menu-bar app, with your history encrypted on your Mac.

-No account.
-No analytics.
-No cloud service.
-Built with SwiftUI and AppKit, using Apple frameworks only.

 ![Stash showing clipboard history, format filters, and a text preview](docs/stash-overview.png) *The real Stash interface, shown with fictional sample clips.*